Zootopia (franchise): Comic books

 Dynamite Entertainment announced they will be creating Zootopia comic books starting in January 2025.

 Cameo appearances

 Judy Hopps and Nick Wilde made cameo appearances in Disney Animation's 2018 film Ralph Breaks the Internet.
 Several characters from Zootopia have cameo appearances in Disney Animation's 2023 short film Once Upon a Studio.
 In addition, Judy and Nick made cameo appearances in the end credits of Disney Animation's 2023 film Wish.
+An image of Gary De'Snake appears during the end credits of Disney Animation's 2024 film Moana 2.